Bay-Valley-Tech-Code-Academy/EatsInReach/README.md

 [Prerequisites](doc:EatsInReach#prerequisites) |
 [Setup](doc:EatsInReach#setup)

+*Please make sure to follow the instructions in order.
+You may run into errors if you follow them out of order.*

 ## PREREQUISITES
 ### Windows
 1. Install [PostgreSQL 15.8](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 (Uncheck 'Stack builder' and 'pgAdmin' when installing, we don't need those.)